navaneethkrishna30/WhisperZone/README.md

    docker-compose up --build
    ```

-   This will start the backend, Redis, MongoDB, in their respective containers.
+   This will start the backend, Redis, and MongoDB in their respective containers.
 The backend will be exposed on port `5000`.

 2. **Access the application:**

-   - The backend API will be available at `http://localhost:5000`.
+   - The backend API will be available at [http://localhost:5000](http://localhost:5000).

 ### Frontend Development